Threats

 A rootkit tries to maintain root-level access while concealing malicious activity.

-- Typically creates a backdoor and attempts to remain undetected by anti-malware software.
+- Creates a backdoor and attempts to remain active and undetected

 - Digs into the OS deeply, making it difficult for AV systems to detect it.